davgra04/dgCHIP8/README.md

 dgCHIP8
 =======

-A CHIP-8 emulator written in C. Includes some public domain CHIP-8 games in the `games/` directory, and a basic decompiler written in Python under the `tools/` directory.
+A CHIP-8 emulator written in C. Includes some public domain CHIP-8 games in the `games/` directory, and a basic disassembler written in Python under the `tools/` directory.

 ![](tetris.gif)
 ![](invaders.gif)